The I chord goes the the IV chord and then to the V. It resolves back to the I.

 So, after an irregular set of five lines with no rhyming they pick their odd spot to move up to the V chord.
 Nevertheless, they ride it out like that cadence is coming

 It isn't, though.
-It's back to the IV chord to start the chorus.
+It's back to the IV chord to start the chorus (0:42).
 This time, it's IV-V, so I guess it's a cadence when it goes from there to I, but they're landing on the downbeat of a consequent line, not an antecedent line.
 It's not the right time for it.
-Plus, that first line is only one bar long, not two.
-Oh boy.
+Plus, that first line was only one bar long, not two like the one that follows it.

 Second line of the chorus starts on that I chord and moves to IV, two bars like the I-IV in the verse.
 Back in the third line to I-IV again; are we going to have a rhyme here?
-Nah, instead they extend it two bars by going to the V chord, like that fifth line of the verse.
-Didn't expect that, did you?
+Nah, instead they extend it two bars by going to the V chord, the same dominant prolongation we had in the fifth line of the verse.
+Again, it feels like an odd time for this event to occur.